whitneyburton/portfolios/students/1708-front/katie-scruggs/template.markdown

 I was aware of some of the difficulties involved in being a woman in tech, but watching this video and getting the chance to discuss its implications with my male classmates was valuable.
 It made me realize that in order to change the overall culture, individuals in tech (of every gender) need to stand up for what is right.
 I am hoping to be able to stand up against discrimination in the industry once I get into the industry.

-#### Community GearUp: The Art of Not Giving a Fuck
+#### Community Gear Up: The Art of Not Giving a Fuck
 * [GitHub URL]()

-Despite its slightly vulgar title, this gear up was focused on determining what is a priority and what isn't in your life, and then acting accordingly.
+Despite its title, this gear up was focused on determining what is a priority and what isn't in your life, and then acting accordingly.
 When I get tired and stressed, it is easy for me to lose sight of my priorities and begin to worry about things that I have no control over or things that don't matter as much.
 I would like to work on focusing my energy on things that matter and letting go of the rest.

 ## E: Community Participation